7 Best Plants For Pest Control

 Lavender has been used for centuries to add a sweet smell to homes and clothes drawers.
 It’s also a wonderful plant for pest control since it can help repel fleas, mosquitoes, and flies.
 Plant it in sunny areas of your garden or near your house entrance.
 This plant is easy to maintain since it can basically survive all weather conditions.

 Citronella grass also has essential oils that mosquitoes don’t like.
-It’s also a good natural repellent for insects which are also annoyed by its smell.
+It’s also a good natural repellent for insects that are also annoyed by its smell.
 This plant can grow up to four feet tall in just one season.
 It does well in a pot, or in the ground in a sunny and well-drained location.

 4. Rosemary & Other Herbs